BastiaanOlij/bcompiler/README.md

 This is based on bcompiler 1.0.2.
 The attempt for me is to get this running on PHP 5.4 on a Mac OS X 10.8 environment.

+Please note, this is just an extract of bcompiler, I do not maintain this source.
+As far as I can tell this is a dead project.

 Requirements
 ============